mochadwi/utcp-mcp-gateway/README.md

 >
 > But most agent frameworks?
 They dump 500+ tool definitions into the context at once.
 And MCP responses?
 Often 10,000+ chars of raw data that waste your tokens.
 >
-> Then I found [Cloudflare's Code Mode](https://blog.cloudflare.com/code-mode/) — instead of 15+ tool calls, LLM writes one code block that executes everything at once.
+> Then I discovered [UTCP](https://github.com/anthropics/utcp) — exactly what I needed!
+Progressive tool discovery built-in.
+And [Cloudflare's Code Mode](https://blog.cloudflare.com/code-mode/)?
+One code block executes everything.
 Brilliant!
 >
-> So I built this: **Progressive Discovery + Code Mode + LLM Filtering** — the smarter way to use MCP.
+> So I built on top of UTCP: **Progressive Discovery + Code Mode + LLM Filtering** — the smarter way to use MCP.
 >
 > The best part?
 Just add one config block.
 Works with Claude Desktop, Windsurf, Cursor, Dify, and any MCP-compatible client.
 No extra servers needed.